-This guide provides a detailed overview of DIY lawn installation.
-It will cover several steps including preparing the area, soil preparation, instant lawn grass variety and laying turf.
-This guide is perfect for all grass types including 诺拉波茅草草皮, Sir Walter DNA Certified buffalo, TifTuf bermuda and Sir Grange zoysia.
+This guide is perfect for all grass types, including Nullarbor Couch, Sir Walter DNA Certified buffalo, TifTuf bermuda and Sir Grange zoysia.

-If you find this guide overwhelming you can contact our turf laying Brisbane team for a free onsite quote.
+Are you finding it all a little overwhelming?
+Perhaps you’ve decided you’re more of the “lay on the lawn’ type than the ‘laying of the lawn‘ type?
+Don’t stress: you can contact our turf laying team for a free onsite quote.
 We can help you achieve your required finish with minimal fuss on both domestic homes and commercial properties.

 Before your turf arrives